aura-nw/aura-mobile-sdk/unity/aura-sdk/README.md

 Aura SDK comes with a utility called InAppWalletManager, which is designed to simplify the process of securely save wallet information to the storage.
 InAppWalletManager can save multiple InAppWallet instances and manage them all at once.

 To use the InAppWalletManager, you first need your user to create a **password**.
 Then, you can initialize the InAppWalletManager as below.
+Note that this `password` differs from the `passphrase` used when creating an InAppWallet.

 ```csharp
 // InAppWalletManager can only be successfully initialized once.
 To change the password, call the ChangePassword function.